rasmuserik/mobibl/README.md

 ## Status

 The work on the project has started.
 No public demo is available yet.
+# Contributing

+TODO: this is under rewrite.
+Make a getting started guide, for hacking on the project, including workflow description, different kinds of tases etc.

+The development happens in full openness on the project github repository, and release status, features etc. can be seen/discussed here.

 # Openness

 The project will be released under a **proper MIT open source license** when/if the Danish Public Library Sector decides, that they want to use the app, and pays for the development cost.
-Until then it is only released as (Creative Commons BY-NC-ND)[https://creativecommons.org/licenses/by-nc-nd/3.0/], and copyrighted by solsort.com ApS.
+Until then it is only released as [Creative Commons BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/3.0/), and copyrighted by solsort.com ApS.
 The development cost calculated from actual number hours used on the project, plus expenses such as: transport to meetings with stakeholders, buying of graphics assets for the projects, etc. Contributors should keep track of how many hours we use on the project.
 # Prelude of literate source code

     (ns solsort.mobibl.mobibl